Probate - Frequently Asked Questions (FAQ)

 When is the personal representative required to notify creditors of the probate?

-The personal representative must provide notice within four months after the court has issued its Letter, or within 30 days of identifying a creditor.
+The personal representative must provide notice within four months after the court has issued its Letters, or within 30 days of identifying a creditor.

 Who decides whether a petition will be approved?